By David Joel Miller MS Licensed Therapist & Licensed Counselor.

-Even when we talk with someone in the same language and we thing we should both know what the other one is talking about, we can walk away shaking our heads about how far apart our understandings are of the conversation.
+Even when we talk with someone in the same language and we think we should both know what the other one is talking about, we can walk away shaking our heads about how far apart our understandings are of the conversation.

 These misunderstandings often get attributed to other people lying to us.
 It is not unusual for two people both engaged in an argument to accuse each other of lying.
-To the outside observer it sounds like they are talking about two unrelated topics.
+To the outside observer, it sounds like they are talking about two unrelated topics.

 One cause of these disagreements is the different meanings we ascribe to the words we use.
 The things we say begin as thoughts in our heads.
 We can make a strong argument that thoughts are largely mental words or self-talk.
-Those thoughts are strongly influenced by our feelings before they leave our body via speech and action.
+Those thoughts are strongly influenced by our feelings before they leave our bodies via speech and action.

 Words are symbolic and there is not a direct one to one correlation between thoughts and words.
 We can and often do disagree about what word best describes a thing or a feeling.
 Then our thoughts need to be transferred into words sent to the other person and then decoded.
 There is plenty of room for error in this process.

-Consider the common two finger gesture.
+Consider the common two-finger gesture.
 Sometimes this is interpreted as a “peace sign” and other times as the sign for victory.
 Words frequently have multiple meanings.

 Four discrepancies in the way we attach meanings to words can result in garbled communication even when we think we are being clear and that we understand what the other person is saying.
-Those four communication traps are the differences between “denotative” meanings and “connotative” meanings, personal idiosyncratic meanings and slang.
+Those four communication traps are the differences between “denotative” meanings and “connotative” meanings, personal idiosyncratic meanings, and slang.

 What slang words mean.